Google Earth: Versions

 Google Earth has been released on macOS, Linux, iOS, and Android.
 The Linux version began with the version 4 beta of Google Earth, as a native port using the Qt toolkit.
-The Free Software Foundation consider the development of a free compatible client for Google Earth to be a High Priority Free Software Project.
+The Free Software Foundation considers the development of a free compatible client for Google Earth to be a High Priority Free Software Project.
 Google Earth was released for Android on February 22, 2010, and on iOS on October 27, 2008.
 The mobile versions of Google Earth can make use of multi-touch interfaces to move on the globe, zoom or rotate the view, and allow to select the current location.
 An automotive version of Google Earth was made available in the 2010 Audi A8.
 On February 27, 2020, Google opened up its web-based version of Earth to browsers like Firefox, Edge, and Opera.

 Google Earth Pro

 Google Earth Pro was originally the business-oriented upgrade to Google Earth, with features such as a movie maker and data importer.
 Up until late January 2015, it was available for $399/year, though Google decided to make it free to the public.
 Google Earth Pro is currently the standard version of the Google Earth desktop application as of version 7.3.
-The Pro version includes add-on software for movie making, advanced printing, and precise measurements, and is currently available for Windows, macOS, and Linux.
+The Pro version includes add-on software for movie making, advanced printing, and precise measurements, and is available for Windows, macOS, and Linux.